 The Modular Monolith: A Practical Middle Ground

-Why jumping straight to microservices might be your most expensive architectural mistake — and how modular monoliths give you the best of both worlds.
+Why jumping straight to microservices might be unnecessary — and how modular monoliths give us structure without the operational overhead.

 #Architecture#JavaScript#Node.js